 Mission and Philosophy

-The mission of Berklee College of Music is to educate, train, and develop students to excel in music as a career.
+Berklee's mission is to educate, train, and develop students to excel in music as a career.

 Developing the musicianship of all our students is the foundation of our curriculum.
-We believe that the lessons and qualities derived from that work—the self-discipline needed for excellence, the empathy required of music making and the openness and inquisitiveness essential to creativity—are critical to achievement in any pursuit, musical or otherwise; and that music is a powerful catalyst for personal growth, which is central to any collegiate experience.
+We believe that the lessons and qualities derived from that work—the self-discipline needed for excellence, the empathy required of music making and the openness and curiosity essential to creativity—are critical to achievement in any pursuit, musical or otherwise.
+We also believe that music is a powerful catalyst for the kind of personal growth central to any collegiate experience.

 Founded on jazz and popular music rooted in the African cultural diaspora, our comprehensive curriculum is distinctly contemporary in its content and approach, and embraces the principal musical movements of our time.
 Through a course of scholarly and practical learning experiences integrating performance and writing, our curriculum covers the variety of influential styles, relevant technologies, and career opportunities open to today's music professional.